 - Can you justify your choice of pedagogies in that they support all learners’ progress and how do you know?

-- How do you ensure that your curriculum is ambitious, engaging and accessible for all learners?
+- How do you ensure that your whole class teaching is ambitious?

 - What does your reflection look like and is it transformational?